-Every time I thought about stopping or I don’t really have to do this or whatever it was, I always came back to people need me.
+Every time I thought about stopping or I don't really have to do this or whatever it was, I always came back when people needed me.
 There are people suffering, struggling like I was.
-They don’t know what to do.
+They don't know what to do.
 They need help.

 They're going to their doctors, asking their doctors for help.
 Their doctors don't know what to tell them or their doctors are telling them things that don't work.
 And then they feel even worse about themselves and feel even more broken.

 I just was like “I can't allow that.
 I can't sit on this knowing that this is really, really helpful.
 And not even just like anecdotally, but we have studied data evidence that is in the book about how this really works.
 I can't give up just because it's uncomfortable for me.”